OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 There are other virtualization technologies, like LXC or Xen, supported by the community.
 Please refer to the OpenNebula Add-ons Catalog [TODO: Add link].

-TODO: Figure
+[TODO: Add Figure]

 2. Design and Installation
 ===========================

 2.1.
 Understand the OpenNebula Provisioning Model
 --------------------------------------------------

-go through this short introduction on concepts and terminology before proceeding to the installation or administration guides.
+Before defining the architeture of your cloud, we recommend you go through this introduction to the :ref:`OpenNebula provisioning model <understand>`.
+In a small installation with a few hosts, you can use OpenNebula without giving much thought to infrastructure federation, partitioning and provisioning.
+But for medium and large deployments you will probably want to provide some level of isolation and structure.

 2.2.
 Design the Cloud Architetcure
 --------------------------------------------------